Wednesday, 19 February 2025

 Chiming in on the partnership, AWS CEO Andy Jassy comments “Together, AWS and Slack are giving developer teams the ability to collaborate and innovate faster on the front end with applications, while giving them the ability to efficiently manage their backend cloud infrastructure.”

-With the history of collaboration supporting Slack’s and Amazon’s new partnership and as the global emergency evolves, the strategic alliance between Slack and Amazon would be one to watch as the video-conferencing industry continues their dominance for market share.
+With the history of collaboration supporting Slack’s and Amazon’s new partnership and as the global health emergency evolves, the strategic alliance between Slack and Amazon would be one to watch as the video-conferencing industry continues their dominance for market share.

 Hot this week